sjagata/knowledgeCorner/AngularJS/angular8.md

     }
 ```

-`JWS payload (set of claims)`: contains verifiable security statements, such as the identity of the user and the permissions they are allowed.
+**JWS payload (set of claims)**: The `payload` is the place where we put the data we want to securely transmit.
+In this case, we have a username, role, issuing timestamp (iat) and expiration timestamp (exp).

 The payload contains statements about the entity (typically, the user) and additional entity attributes, which are called claims.
 In this example, our entity is a user.